ivs-kuleuven/platosim3/docs/source/MainPage.md

 The output of the simulations with PlatoSim3 is stored as an HDF5 file.
 The structure of such files and how to access (and visualise) the content is described @ref OutputFileDescription "here".

+Note that the x-axis is defined along the serial readout register and corresponds to the columns of the detector (and therefore of the pixel and sub-pixel map).
+The y-axis corresponds to the rows of the detector (and therefore of the pixel and sub-pixel map).
+In Python, for example, the <code>imshow()</code> method of <code>matplotlib</code> transposes the image as it tries to mimic Matlab.

+The <code>Armadillo</code> arrays (that are used internally to store the maps) are column-major rather than row-major.